Aosanusi30/Brazil-Energy-Demand-Analysis/README.md

 ![](LightbuldforHomepage.jpg)

 ## INTRODUCTION
-This is a **Power BI** project on **Analysis and Visualization on Energy Consumed in Brazil**.
-The derived insights is to answer crusial questions and help make data driven decisions.
+This is a **Power BI** project on **_Analysis and Visualization on Energy Consumed in Brazil_**.
+The derived insights is to answer crucial questions and help make data driven decisions.

 _**Disclaimer**_: All the datasets and reports are fictitious and do not represent any person, institution, country or person, but a dummy dataset to demostrate my **skills** and **capabilities** on Power BI. 😃

-## PROBLEM STATEMENT
+## PROBLEM STATEMENTS
 To analyse and visualise
 1. Find the total energy consumed
     - For each year